 How to Clean Baby Toys with Non-Toxic Cleaner

-Here are our favorite ways to clean baby toys with non-toxic cleaner.
+Here are our favorite methods of toy cleaning to keep everything nice and germ free.
 Some of these are even great DIY toy cleaner methods and home made toy cleaners.

 1. DIY Non-Toxic Toy Cleaner Spray